JeanLiima/next-template/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '....'
 4. See error

+**Unexpected behavior**
+- A clear and concise description of what is unexpected to happen.

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+- A clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.